mohitpai/journey-optimizer.en/help/using/create-push.md

 ## On click behavior {#on-click-behavior}

->[!CONTEXTUALHELP]
->id="ajo-message-push-onclick"
->title="About on click behavior"
->abstract="Select the behavior when a recipient clicks on the body of the push notification."

 Select the behavior when a recipient clicks on the body of the push notification.

 ![](assets/title-body-push.png)